mekas/mb1313600022/1313618015/README.md

 - User can see the calculation of the BPTHB tax given to him along with an explanation of the calculation of the tax
 - User can see the calculation of the restaurant tax given to him
 - User can see the calculation of the Hotel tax given to him
-- User can see the calculation of the restaurant tax given to him
 - user can see the calculation history
 -